VulcanJS/vulcan-next/docs/features.md

  ### Others

 Error boundary
+HTML language in custom document
+NPM package.json version in custom document
+	Switch between MUI and Tailwind
+MUI and i18n in Storybook
+Redirection demo for private pages => demo a page that is not available for example, and redirect to home with an HTTP request
 Graphql code generator
-Redirection demo for private pages
 Remove debug routes from bundle
 Document contribution process
 Cleaner debug call (active only when DEBUG=1) Storybook static build
-MUI and i18n in Storybook
 Pure JS support (no TS), in cypress, in code, in storybook, in jest...
 PErformance testing?
 Jest for the custom server